 Putting it all together, we see that this argument isn't subject to any of the three flaws of God of the gaps reasoning.

-Wait a second Aaron.
-Before moving on, I’d like to raise a problem that may be bothering some of our listeners.
+But, before moving on, we’d like to raise a problem that may be bothering some of our listeners.
 We’ve presented three arguments from three distinct features of modern physics which each independently indicate that our universe resulted from an intelligent cause.
 We even saw Penrose analogize the selection of our amazingly improbable initial conditions to a Creator placing a pin into a small region of phase space.

-That’s a great question, Elie.
-We’ll address that question too in the next and final episode of this series.
+That’s a valid question that we’ll also address in the next and final episode of this series.
 We’ll indicate why scientists reach a different conclusion than us, and thereby justify the need for the two remaining miniseries - one on multiverse and the other on God.
-So stay tuned.
-I’m Rabbi Aaron Zimmer.